tbensky/Prolog-CLP/README.md

 At this point, Prolog + CLP is a bit tough to study.
 Outside of Bratko, in the 4th edition of ["Prolog Programming for Artificial Intelligence"](https://www.amazon.com/Programming-Artificial-Intelligence-International-Computer/dp/0321417461/) (chapters 7 and 14), there isn't really any books on Prolog + CLP, so there's no unified source for learning or reading about it.
 (I'm old fashioned too; I learn things best from books.)

 It seems best then to just jump in and start experimenting with it, which is what I'm doing here.
 (Maybe this repo will be a book someday?)
+(Note: See clpfd solution in comment to this: https://news.ycombinator.com/item?id=34224456)

 ## Project: Basic ideas of CLP